poseidon-framework/poseidon-framework.github.io/trident.md

   --fetchFile path/to/forgeFile
 ```

-and the entities you want to download must be listed either in a simple string with comma-separated values (`-f`/`--fetchString`) or in a text file (`--fetchFile`).
+and the entities you want to download must be listed either in one or more simple strings with comma-separated values, which can be passed via one or multiple options `-f`/`--fetchString`, or in one or more text files (`--fetchFile`).
+Entities are then combined from these sources.
 Entities are specified using a special syntax: Package titles are wrapped in asterisks: *package_title* (see also the documentation of `forge` below), group names are spelled as is, and individual names are wrapped in angular brackets, liks `<Individual1>`.
-Fetch will figure out which packages need to be downloaded to include all specified entities. `--downloadAll` causes fetch to ignore `-f` and download all packages from the server.
-The downloaded packages are added in the first (!) `-d` directory, but downloads are only performed if the respective packages are not already present in an up-to-date version in any of the `-d` dirs.
+Fetch will figure out which packages need to be downloaded to include all specified entities. `--downloadAll`, which can be given instead of `-f` and `--fetchFile`, causes fetch to download all packages from the server.
+The downloaded packages are added in the first (!) `-d` directory (which gets created if it doesn't exist), but downloads are only performed if the respective packages are not already present in an up-to-date version in any of the `-d` dirs.

 Note that `trident fetch` makes most sense in combination with `trident list --remote`: First one can inspect what is available on the server, then one can create a custom fetch command.